clear430/nonergodic-rl/README.md

 The data regarding agent training performance (NumPy arrays), the learned models (PyTorch parameters), and optimal leverage experiments (NumPy arrays) have a total combined size of 16.7 GB.

 The breakdown for additive agents, multiplicative agents, and optimal leverage experiments are 2.7 GB, 13.8 GB, and 0.2 GB respectively.
-All data is available upon request.
-Please contact raja $_$ grewal1 -at- pm ‘dot’ me.
+All data is available upon request, please contact raja $_$ grewal1 -at- pm ‘dot’ me.

 ## Usage
 Using the latest [release](https://github.com/rgrewa1/nonergodic-rl/releases) is recommended.

+Binary coin flip and trinary die roll experiments pertaining to empirical optimal leverages are conducted using `scripts/lev_coin.py` and `scripts/lev_dice.py` respectively with instructions contained inside the files.
+The data is then output in `results/multiverse/` and summary figures are placed in `docs/figs/`.

 All reinforcement learning agent training is executed using `main.py` with instructions provided within the file.
-Upon the completion of each experiment, relevant directories within `models/` and `results/` titled by the environment name will be created containing all output data and summary plots.
+Upon the completion of each experiment, relevant subdirectories within `models/` and `results/` titled by the reward dynamic (additive or multiplicative) will be created.
+Inside each will exist directories titled by the environment name that will contain all output data and summary plots.

 Final aggregated figures for all agent experiments that share common training parameters are generated using `scripts/gen_figures.py` and outputted in `docs/figs/`.
 The specific aggregation details must be input in the file.

-Binary coin flip and trinary die roll experiments pertaining to empirical optimal leverages are conducted using `scripts/lev_coin.py` and `scripts/lev_dice.py` respectively with instructions contained inside the files.
-The data is then output in `results/multiverse/` and summary figures are placed in `docs/figs/`.

 Executing the code inside a virtual environment on Linux involves the following general commands:
 ```commandline